Skip to content

 • Sickness, Injury, & Medicine at Fort Ticonderoga

 What did soldiers at Ticonderoga eat?
 And how did they eat it?
-Explore the diet and customs of 18th century soldiers at Ticonderoga through the archaeological record.
-Ceramics, glass, and metal artifacts, as well as bones, scales, and shells reveal the foodways of 18th century soldiers.
+Explore the diet and customs of 18th-century soldiers at Ticonderoga through the archaeological record.
+Ceramic, glass, and metal artifacts, as well as bones, scales, and shells reveal the foodways of 18th-century soldiers.

 • Pottery Museum Exhibit